zaouldyeck/taskboard/README.md

 # 🚀 Taskboard - Real-Time Microservices Application

-A basic real-time task management system built with Go microservices, Kubernetes, NATS messaging, and WebSocket for live updates.
+A basic real-time task management system built with Go microservices, Kubernetes (Talos), NATS messaging, and WebSocket for live updates.

+Instructions for deploying it locally on a single node Docker-based Talos cluster included.

 ## 📋 Table of Contents